 The “Good Deal” That Turned Into a Refund Case

-When you pay a cabinet deposit, you’re not just buying cabinets.
+With a Johor kitchen cabinet, you’re not just buying cabinets.
 You’re buying certainty.

 This isn’t about “cheap vs expensive.”